 Cindy believes in pursuing a broad, liberal arts education, especially if you're interested in becoming a journalist.
 "Go to college; study everything, not just journalism.
 History, political science, writing, literature.
 You need to be able to put the events and people you are reporting on in context.
 Remember what Washington Post editor Ben Bradlee said: 'News is the first rough draft of history'."

 Cindy lives in South Bend with her husband, retired WSBT operations manager Bob Johnson.
 She has two wonderful step sons named Nick and David.
-Her younger brother now lives in South Bend as well.

 Email her at firstname.lastname@example.org